MicrosoftDocs/sdk-api/sdk-api-src/content/srpapi/nf-srpapi-srpcreatethreadnetworkcontext.md

 ---
 UID: NF:srpapi.SrpCreateThreadNetworkContext
 title: SrpCreateThreadNetworkContext function (srpapi.h)
 description: Sets the enterprise ID as the data context of the current thread.
 This is allowed only if the process already has the same enterprise ID present in its process context.
-It optionally returns the existing thread token.
+It optionally returns the existing thread token.helpviewer_keywords: ["EDP.srpcreatethreadnetworkcontext","SrpCreateThreadNetworkContext","SrpCreateThreadNetworkContext function","srpapi/SrpCreateThreadNetworkContext"]
 old-location: edp\srpcreatethreadnetworkcontext.htm
 tech.root: EDP
 ms.assetid: 95997D25-04FE-445B-ADC1-DE85A34BD70C